Cowes

 Wight Military and Heritage Museum

-Uncover what life was like during the world wats with interactive exhibitions, replica street scenes and a wealth of military vehicles at the Wight Military and Heritage Museum.
+Uncover what life was like during the world wars with interactive exhibitions, replica street scenes and a wealth of military vehicles at the Wight Military and Heritage Museum.

 Found on the main road that links Cowes with Newport, it specialises in collecting vintage memorabilia and makes for an enlightening day out for the family.